MarkUsProject/ai-autograding-feedback/test_submissions/csc263_opt_connected/fail_submission/fail_submission_scoring.md

             return False
     return True
 ```
+## Issues Identified

-This does not traverse the graph or check if all nodes are reachable from a source.
+- This does not traverse the graph or check if all nodes are reachable from a source.
 It would incorrectly return `True` for disconnected graphs where all nodes have at least one edge.

 ### Expected AI Response